-Your annuity is purchased by applying your account accumulation to a TIAA or CREF certificate.
-The amount of your monthly payment will depend on the amount of your account accumulation, the amount of survivor benefit selected, annuity rates and mortality assumptions at the time the annuity is purchased, and how old you and your spouse (or other contingent annuitant) are when benefits begin.
+Your annuity is purchased by applying your vested account accumulation to a TIAA or CREF retirement annuity contract or certificate.
+The amount of your monthly payment will depend on the amount of your vested account accumulation, the amount of survivor benefit selected, annuity rates and mortality assumptions at the time the annuity is purchased, and how old you and your spouse (or other contingent annuitant) are when benefits begin.